 The system combines 33.3cm spike strips with anti-topple stabilisers which are positioned under the solar panels.
 There is a choice of spike/post heights: 75mm, 100mm, 125mm and 150mm.

-For a standard domestic system (3 to 4kW), the installed cost of bird-proofing for solar panels is typically in the region of £400-£450 (plus VAT and access costs).
-It is obviously less expensive to install protection at the outset (i.e. when installing panels), firstly to save on scaffolding / access costs, and secondly to benefit from the reduced VAT rate pertaining to domestic systems and new builds.
+For a standard domestic system (3 to 4kW), the cost of bird-proofing for solar panels is typically in the region of £400-£450 plus VAT when installed with a new solar PV system.